 “A world without stories would be painfully lost.”

 Emha Goliesh is associated with INCLUDAS Publishing, which is all about bringing inclusiveness and diversity into the book world.
-The main focus is 1) representing authors who have mild or severe limited mobility, and/or 2) authors who write about main characters who have a specific ability status.
-This hybrid publishing platform gives access to diversity books that readers can indulge in, gives tools to aspiring writers to help achieve dreams, and gives opportunities to partners who want to support inclusion. #diversityauthors #diversitybooks.
+INCLUDAS brings inclusiveness and diversity into the book world by serving authors and illustrators with a vast range of abilities, and fictional characters with disabilities–from children’s books to romance novels to mystery stories.
+This hybrid publishing platform gives access to diversity books that readers can indulge in, gives tools to aspiring writers to help achieve dreams, and gives opportunities to partners who want to support inclusion. #diversityauthors #diversitybooks #includas

 WRITING TIPS FROM EMHA